Catherine Pasquarelli

 ———

 Cate Pasquarelli received a BFA from the Cooper Union and studied at the Slade School of Art in London, UK.
-She has exhibited her work at the Wassaic Project, BravinLee Programs, Steve Turner, Art on Paper, and SPRING/BREAK Art Fair in New York and Los Angeles.
-In the fall of 2024, Pasquarelli’s work will be shown at the Brooklyn Museum.
+She has exhibited her work at the Brooklyn Museum, BravinLee Programs, Steve Turner, the Wassaic Project, Art on Paper, and SPRING/BREAK Art Fair in New York and Los Angeles.
 Her work is included in the collections of Beth Rudin DeWoody as well as filmmakers Jim Jarmusch and Sara Driver.
 Selected residencies and awards include the Cooper Union Medici Award for excellence in art, a Winter Residency at the Studios at MASS MoCA, and a Programming Fellowship at the Wassaic Project.

-Pasquarelli currently lives and works between Wassaic, NY and Brooklyn.
+Pasquarelli currently lives and works between Brooklyn and Wassaic, NY.

 Portrait by Jeff Barnett-Winsby, Wassaic Project